Danyerusama/DYR_IdleCommonEvent/README.md

-# DYR_IdleVideoTitle Plugin for RPG Maker MV
+# DYR_IdleCommonEvent Plugin for RPG Maker MV

-This plugin allows you to automatically play a video after a certain idle time in the title menu screen.
+The DYR_IdleCommonEvent plugin introduces an engaging way to interact with players by triggering a designated Common Event after a specific idle time.
+With this plugin, you can seamlessly integrate events into moments of player inactivity, creating opportunities for immersive storytelling, helpful tips, or any kind of interactive content you envision.

 ## View Code and Download File